BrunoSaPa/Epistoria/README.md

 documentation updates.
 Its work covered the notebook data model, local-first boundaries, source grounding, learning workflows, and verification planning.

-The project owner selected the product requirements, privacy boundaries, architecture, and final changes.
-IBM Bob is not a runtime dependency.
-The running app does not send notebook content to IBM Bob.

-The [challenge submission checklist](CHALLENGE_SUBMISSION.md) maps the prototype and repository materials to the official requirements.
-The SkillsBuild activity, final commit and push, demonstration video, and Event Platform submission require owner action outside the codebase.

 ## Project status

 The repository is a personal beta candidate.
 Automated verification covers Core, iOS, API,